 - Exporting and importing rubrics (to allow sharing with others)

 - Blackboard rubrics cannot be printed by academics once completed – for example – for moderation purposes.
-(A change request has been submitted to Blackboard for this but this will not be available until at least 2013.)
+However, several Departments now use Blackboard’s delegated online marking to moderate marked assignments.

 - If adding comments to a Blackboard rubric, remember to save your work often – it does not auto-save so will otherwise be lost in the event of a time-out or computer crash.

 Use the correct settings in both Turnitin and Blackboard so that your students do not have access to the marks during the marking and moderation period.
-For advice, contact your eLearning Team.
+For advice, contact your eLearning Team via the support portal.

 Make sure you follow the general guidelines about online assignments, particularly about anonymous marking.

-For specific instructions on setting up rubrics, please see the help information from Blackboard and the Turnitin instructor guides, or the Knowledge base article on How to: Implement Assignment Rubrics in Blackboard.
+For specific instructions on setting up rubrics, please see the help information from Blackboard and the Turnitin instructor guides, or the Knowledge base article Blackboard: Implementing assignment rubrics.